-Appropriation Requests in context
+SAP Appropriation Requests in Context

-As illustrated, Appropriation Requests begin the investment management process.
+As illustrated, SAP Appropriation Requests begin the investment management process.
 They form the basis for the budget, and the investment measures themselves.

-Note that in a modern solution design, the Appropriation Requests provide a useful store of information together with investment programs and measures.
+Note that in a modern solution design, the SAP Appropriation Requests provide a useful store of information together with investment programs and measures.
 However, it is the interaction between these components as illustrated by the green objects in the diagram above that provide the real solution.
 This is most effectively utilizing SAP Fiori applications, such as those provided by IQX CAPEX.

 Why SAP Appropriation Requests are not Enough

-As described above, Appropriation Requests provide a useful store of business case justification and investment management functionality.
+As described above, SAP Appropriation Requests provide a useful store of business case justification and investment management functionality.
 There are, however, key gaps in SAP Appropriation Request functionality as described below:

-Whilst Appropriation Request layouts can be configured, and internet access enabled, the primary reason for organizations not deploying SAP Appropriation Requests is the end-user experience.
-Especially for lower-value investments, multiple variations are often not proposed, and the structure of the Appropriation Request itself is too complex.
+Whilst SAP Appropriation Request layouts can be configured, and internet access enabled, the primary reason for organizations not deploying SAP Appropriation Requests is the end-user experience.
+Especially for lower-value investments, multiple variations are often not proposed, and the structure of SAP Appropriation Requests itself is too complex.
 Whilst some flexibility is provided by user fields, and further data model extensions are possible through customization, the classification and qualitative justification requirements of real-world business cases and expenditure requests are not effectively supported.
-And whilst entering Appropriation Requests directly into the system is cumbersome, it is the executive approval experience that typically invalidates their adoption.
+Whilst entering SAP Appropriation Requests directly into the system is cumbersome, it is the executive approval experience that typically invalidates their adoption.
 With SAP Fiori, however, it is possible to provide a much more user-friendly, seamless, and mobile end-user experience for both initiators and approvers.
 With IQX CAPEX, SAP Fiori applications are supported with a low-code form, process, and integration customization workbench to finely tailor the user-experience to the unique requirements of every organization.

 Another key consideration is the participants in the process.
 Typically, the capital expenditure process will involve most senior managers in an organization whether as sponsor, manager, collaborator or approver.
 Not all these participants may currently be licensed for SAP back-end functionality.
 IQX CAPEX provides an online component to allow any user to submit a request, and with IQX OneList Approvals, any manager can participate in the approval process without necessarily requiring SAP interactive-user licenses.